kadena-community/kadena.js/packages/apps/docs/src/docs/reference/pact/property-checking.md

       (update accounts to   { "balance": (+ to-bal amount) }))))
 ```

-When we run `verify` this time, the property checker finds a bug again -- it's
+When we run `verify` this time, the property checker finds a bug again—it's
 able to falsify the property when `from` and `to` are set to the same account.
 When this is the case, we see that the code actually creates money out of thin
 air!